2014 Badwater 135 Race Rules

 - Vehicles must be parked completely off the road surface whenever they are stopped (with all four tires right of the white line).
 The doors on the left side of the vehicle must never be opened into the roadway, even momentarily.
 All exiting of the vehicle by active crew members must be from the right side of the vehicle; drivers may exit from left but only if space allows for them to do so without their door opening into the roadway.
 Crew members must not stand on the left side of a parked vehicle (between the road and the vehicle.)
 Many areas of the route have very little shoulder for parking so care must be taken in choosing stopping places.
 When stopping/parking, vehicles may not stop on the left side of the road.
 All stopping/parking must be on the right side of the road, off the roadway.
 From 700pm to 600am each day (night) of the event, at all times while stopped or parked off the road, support vehicles must have their headlights turned off and emergency flashers turned on.

 - Support vehicles are not allowed on Cerro Gordo Road (Route Mileage 59-75): Runners must run without support vehicle assistance, with no more than one crew member as a pacer, on the 15-mile round-trip stretch between Hwy 136 and Cerro Gordo.
-Only water will be made available in Cerro Gordo.
+Water and ice will be made available in Cerro Gordo as well as at approximately halfway in both directions.

-- Support vehicles must not park across from parked vehicles on the other side of the road (50 meters in either direction), in order to avoid bottlenecking traffic.
+- Support vehicles must not park across from parked vehicles on the other side of the road (50 meters in either direction), in order to avoid bottlenecking the roadway.

 Safety and Medical Issues